Kyle-Ross/censuswrangler/README.md

 ## About

-CensusWrangler is the fast python API to your local copy of the Australian Census data.
+CensusWrangler is the fast python interface to your local copy of the Australian Census data.

 ## The use-case